-Yet we know that biodiversity loss is a major crisis facing humanity.
+Yet we know that climate change and biodiversity loss are major crises facing humanity.
 Anglicans around the world are experiencing first-hand biodiversity collapse, the daily impact of climate change and the scourge of pollution.

-When a species becomes extinct by human action, we damage, harm and reduce the diversity of God's creation.
+Floods, wild-fire, rising sea levels, increasing intensity of storms are all signs of the damage caused by our lifestyles and use of fossil fuels.
+The impact is greatest on those who have contributed least.
 This can only be grievous to God who loves everything into being.
-We have failed in our calling, not only to take care of creation, but to live in harmony with our fellow creatures.
+We have failed in our calling, not only to take care of creation, but also to act justly towards our neighbours and to live in harmony with our fellow creatures.

-WHAT ARE ANGLICANS SAYING AT COP 16?
+WHAT ARE ANGLICANS SAYING AT COP16 AND COP29?

-In our churches and communities, we sense a growing cry of lament, as the cost of nature loss takes its toll.
-At COP16 we want to represent this lament, on behalf of Anglicans around the globe, as we urge governments to act to protect and restore nature.
+In our churches and communities, we sense a growing cry of lament, as the cost of nature loss and climate change takes its toll.
+At COP16 and COP29 we want to represent this lament, on behalf of Anglicans around the globe, as we urge governments to act to protect, and to stop increases in global temperatures and rising sea levels.
 We want to express our global commitment as Anglicans to be part of the solution, demonstrating the impact of faith actors in restoring and safeguarding God's world.
 We come to listen, to learn and to collaborate.